 The purpose of the sketch is to merely guide you around the canvas.
 A sketch is also particularly useful if you are dealing with any perspective lines in your painting (i.e. a cityscape).

-Oil Painting Tip 4: Try Painting With A Limited Palette
+Tip 4: Try Painting With a Limited Palette

-More colors does not mean a more sophisticated painting.
+More colors do not mean a more sophisticated painting.
 If anything, it is often the opposite.

-In your next painting, try limited your palette to the bare essentials of blue, yellow, red (the primaries) and white.
+In your next painting, try limiting your palette to the bare essentials of blue, yellow, red (the primaries), and white.
 By mixing the three primary colors you get a natural black.
 Add some white to that and you have gray.
-The three primary colors can then be used to mix what-ever color you need.
+The three primary colors can then be used to mix whatever color you need.

 Using a limited palette will help focus your painting and create harmony.
 The more colors, the more difficult it becomes to balance your painting and control the chaos.

 A simple way of improving your painting technique is to take the largest brush you are comfortable using, and up-sizing it.
-Try using this brush for a long as you can brush downsizing to smaller brushes.
+Try using this brush for as long as you can before downsizing to smaller brushes.

-A large brush has such influence in your painting and forces you to be decisive and efficient with your strokes.
+A large brush has such influence on your painting and forces you to be decisive and efficient with your strokes.
 You will also be able to cover the canvas much quicker.

-Oil Painting Tip 6: Your Palette Knife Is Not Just For Mixing Colors
+Tip 6: Your Palette Knife Is Not Just for Mixing Colors

-Oil Painting Tip 7: Learn Global Techneques Your Can Use In All Your Paintings
+Tip 7: Learn Global Techniques You Can Use in All Your Paintings

 Instead of adding more paint to create objects in your painting, try scraping paint off your canvas.
-This is a create technique for adding texture, detailing trees or even just for signing your painting.
+This is a great technique for adding texture, detailing trees, or even just signing your painting.

 Pro Hart was a famous Australian painter who used scraping in many of his paintings, usually to depict the harsh and sketchy Australian environment.